wballard/starphleet/index.md

   $ starphleet add ship ec2 us-west-1
   ```

-1. Get the IP address of your virtual machine instance(s)
+1. Get the IP address, `<ship_ip>`, of your new ship.

   ```bash
   $ starphleet info ec2
   ```

-1. Navigate in your web browser to `http://<ip_address>/echa/hello`, where `<ip_address>` can be any of those returned in the previous step, in order to verify the deployment completed successfully.
+1. Navigate in your web browser to `http://<ship_ip>/echo/hello_world`.
+There will be an availability delay while Starphleet runs bootstrap code, however subsequent service deployments and updates will completely quickly.

 ## All Running?
-Once you are up and running, look in your forked headquarters repository at `echo/orders`.
-The contents of the orders directory are all that is required to get a web service automatically deploying on the virtualized instances:
+Once you are up and running, look in your `<headquarters_git_url>` repository at `echo/orders`.
+The contents of the orders directory are all that is required to get a web service automatically deploying on a ship (virtualized machine instance).

 * `export PORT=3000` to know on what port your service runs.
-This port is mapped, by Starphleet, back to `http://<hostname>/echo` (on port 80).
+This port is mapped, by Starphleet, back to `http://<ship_ip>/echo` (on port 80).
 * `autodeploy https://github.com/wballard/echo.git` to know what to deploy.
 Starphleet will automatically deploy your Ruby, Python, Node, and static NGNIX projects (see [buildpacks](#buildbpacks)).

 Order-ing up your own service is just as easy as adding a new directory and creating the `orders` file.
 Add.
 Commit.
 Push.
-Magic.
-Your service will be available, any time that referenced git repo is updated, it will be redeployed to every ship watching your headquarters.
+Magic, your service will be available.
+Any time that a Git repository referenced in an orders file is updated, for example `github.com/wballard/echo.git`, it will be autodeployed to every ship watching your headquarters.